cojs/cogent/README.md

 `response` will have the following properties:

 - `res.req` - the request object
-- `res.res` - if the response was gunzipped, it'll return the gunzip stream.
+- `res.res` - the response object, itself if the response was not gzipped
-  The original response object will be stored as `res.res`.
 - `res.statusCode`
 - `res.headers`
 - `res.destination` - populated only if the file was successfully saved on a `200`